passwordless-id/www/index.md

 Get started now
 ---------------

+Are you a developer?
+Help us make the world more secure and use this!
+It is really simple.

 You can use the "Sign in" button on your own website directly.
 No account required, not even an email.
 This is a "public" identity provider.
 Everyone can use it as much as they want.